pybliometrics-dev/pybliometrics/docs/classes/CitationOverview.rst

 Examples
 --------

-It takes a Scopus Electronic Identifier (EID) as argument, an optional citation argument to allow exclusion of books or self-citation and additionally a starting year and an ending year for which yearly citations will be retrieved.
+The class can download yearly citation counts for up to 25 documents at once.
+Simply provide a list of either the Scopus identifiers, the DOIs, the PIIs or the pubmed IDs and specify the identifier type in `id_type`.
+The API needs to know for which years you want to retrieve yearly citation counts.
+Therefore you need to set the year from which on `CitationOverview()` will return yearly citation counts (e.g., the publication year).
 If no ending year is given, `CitationOverview()` will use the current year.
+Optionally you can exclude citations by books or self-citation via `exclude`.

-You initialize the class with the Scopus EID:
+You initialize the class with a list of identifiers:

 .. code-block:: python

     >>> from pybliometrics.scopus import CitationOverview
+    >>> identifier = ["85068268027", "84930616647"]
-    >>> co = CitationOverview("2-s2.0-85068268027", start=2019, end=2021)
+    >>> co = CitationOverview(identifier, start=2019, end=2021)

 You can obtain basic information just by printing the object: